yutarochan/WebLive2D/README.md

 OpenLive2D Modeler
 ==================

-An open-source implementation of Cybernoids' Live2D Modeling (Cubism Editor) program.
+A rebuild of Cybernoids' Live2D demo for interactive systems on mobile platforms.